tamakuku/data-science-bootcamp9/Portfolio-Project/SQL/45-Question-Practice-Query/README.md

     - HAVEINg
     - ORDER BY
     - CASE WHEN THEN ELSE END
+    - INSERT INTO
+    - UPDATE, SET, DELETE

 * Operators
     - +, -, *, /
     - =, >=, <=, <>
+    - &, |, ^
     - ALL AND OR IN

 * Aggregate Function